This guide describes recommended configurations and practices in order to keep your network secure.

 - When developing custom modules, try to test against the strictest csp rules (see default acceptance test csp rules) and provide information about csp restrictions in your module description.

 As an admin you'll receive notifications about new HumHub releases.
 We strongly recommend to always update to the latest stable version if possible.
-Check the automatic or manual update guide for more information about updating your HumHub installation.
+Check the update guide for more information about updating your HumHub installation.

 Furthermore, you should regularly check the

 Administration -> Modules -> Available Updates section for module updates.